marwan475/IP2ORG2IP/README.md

 - Server will extract the required information from packet
 - Dependent on request type, server will either do IP2ORG, or ORG2IP
 - Server then sends response back to client with the requested information
+- Server waits for any more requests from connection and terminates if none

+## More Information
+For more information please read the full research paper in the repo: Bulk_Historic_IP2ORG2IP_Attribution.pdf